EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: End-to-end Hieararchical Indexing ( )

-\begin{enumerate}[leftmargin=*] \item For all parent node at height $h-1$, compute probability of reaching their children $\hat{S} = \cup_{c \in \texttt{child}(p)} \C{P}(q, c, h)~\forall_{p\in P}$ . \item Keep top $\beta$ children based on score $\hat{S}$ and designate them as the parents for the next height. \end{enumerate} Repeat steps 1 and 2 until the leaf nodes are reached.

 Once we select $\beta$ leaves \EHI retrieves documents associated with each leaf, which is stored in the hashmap $\C{M}$.
 To compute this hash map, \EHI indexes each document $d\in \C{D}$ (similar to query) with $\beta=1$.
 Here, $\beta=1$ is a design choice considering memory and space requirements and is kept as a tuneable parameter.
+It stores document-to-leaf associations, allowing us to strategically focus the search on the most relevant subset of documents.
+The hashmap $\C{M}$ is used to store the information of which documents reach which leaves in our tree.
+This is essentially the result of the indexing step.
+Note that to add new ad-hoc documents after training \namel, one would need to follow the indexing step listed above to store the new documents in the appropriate buckets and update the hashmap $\C{M}$.

+During retrieval, we find out which leaves the query goes to, and we only use those documents which have reached similar leaves.
+This is how we sample a few documents to search over instead of searching over the entire document space.
 Algorithm~\ref{alg:two} in the appendix depicts the approach used by our Indexer for better understanding.